ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

  </ViroARScene>
 ```

-We bind 2 events on the ViroARScene component, onAnchorFound and onClick.
+We bind two events on the ViroARScene component, onAnchorFound and onClick.
 Everytime one of these events occur, we want to fetch the latest meeting room state.

-onAnchorFound gets called when the Image Marker has been detected.
+`onAnchorFound` gets called when the Image Marker has been detected.

 ```javascript
 getInfo() {